XingxinHE/Hex/pages/Hex.md

 ## Programming Principle and Practice using C++
 - chapter 17 Vector and Free Store
 	- [[sizeof operator]], [[memory]], [[pointer]], [[new keyword]], [[delete keyword]],[[Constructor]]. [[Destructor]], [[RAII]], [[Member access operator]], [[void pointer]], [[Type conversions|type cast]], [[casting operators]], [[casting operators|static_cast]], [[casting operators|reinterpret_cast]]
+	- see the parameter design of a function at [[parameter#🧬Related Elements#pointer and Reference Type reference parameters]]
+	-
 - #TODO
 	- 9.7 & 9.8 I have read front and back.
 Require documentation.
 This is a good reference of designing interface.
 Possible to integrate to future chapter 14(design class)?
 - #thingsIDK